-In professional settings, it’s the opportunity for law students to check their response against other ideas.
+In professional settings, it’s the opportunity for law students to check their responses against other ideas.
 Depending on the focus of the reflection, that might be as simple as talking to another student.
 But it might also mean talking to a mentor or a supervisor.
-It can also mean the start of a search for other sources of information, or going back to the original ‘event’.
+It can also mean the start of a search for other sources of information or going back to the original ‘event’.

 For example, in talking about ethical responsibilities, I give my students one or two commentaries on the responsibilities of lawyers – usually intentionally provocative.
 One of my favourite sources is a short book called Satan’s Advice to Young Lawyers.
 The advice in it raises some serious ethical problems.
-But a closer reading sometimes reveals some grains of truth – the importance of seeking a mentor, the role of lawyers in making sure the criminal justice system functions correctly.
+But a closer reading sometimes reveals some grains of truth – the importance of seeking a mentor and lawyers’ role in making sure the criminal justice system functions correctly.

 The other contribution it makes is to prompt law students to look for alternative sources.
 It’s not uncommon for students to have a visceral reaction to some of the advice.
 But that provokes them to look for other accounts that present different perspectives.
 In turn, that allows them to see their reaction in the context of different approaches, building a store of experiences that they can apply later on.